davidabacon/vm-workstation-control/README.md

 This project provides a web-based interface for managing VMware Workstation virtual machines.
 It scans for VMX files, extracts VM details, and allows users to start or stop VMs from a browser.

-I wrote this and then found that there is apparently something from VMware directly that I am sure must be better..
+~~I wrote this and then found that there is apparently something from VMware directly that I am sure must be better..
 I will be checking into WSX:
      https://knowledge.broadcom.com/external/article/310200/configuring-wsx-in-vmware-workstation.html
-Fun project nevertheless.
+Fun project nevertheless.~~
+Turns out that WSX was deprecated in Workstation 16.X and removed entirely from 17.X.

 ## Features